heuer/segno/docs/special-qrcode-factories.rst

 better error correction level will be used.

-Create a QR Code for a WIFI configuration
+Create a QR code for a WIFI configuration
 -----------------------------------------

 .. code-block:: python